Optimal Multithreaded Batch-Parallel 2-3 Trees: Acknowledgements

 \section{Acknowledgements}

 I am exceedingly grateful to my family and friends for their unfailing support, and to all others who have given me valuable comments and advice.
 In particular, I would like to specially thank my brother Wei Zhong Lim and my supervisor Seth Gilbert for very helpful discussions and feedback.
+This research was partly supported by Singapore MOE AcRF Tier 2 project MOE2018-T2-1-160.